There are a number of difficulties for Westerners who want

 eliminate selfishness and have transforming consequences for the

-I used to go to the Zen center a couple of days a week.
+I used to go to the Zen center two or three days a week.
 I would go

 right after work and I would start meditating a few hours before the